web-atoms/postcss-styled-js/README.md

-# Styled-Compiler
+# PostCSS Styled JS
-Compiles Styled export to CSS at compile time
+Import JavaScript file which exports `styled.css`

 ## Why, Why, Why another tool?
 Some how CSS post processing are little complicated, and do not provide best editing experience and we cannot debug what is being generated.